Sally's Real Life

 How to Make Bone Broth

-Just had chicken/turkey/any meat with bones for dinner?
+Just had meat with bones for dinner?
 Don't wash the pot yet!
 You now have the ingredients for fabulous BONE BROTH!!!

 I'm using an Instant Pot but you can use any crock pot or just a pot with a lid!
 I used a big stainless steel pot for years.
 (By the way, if you have an IP, here's how to make a delicious dinner in 60 minutes from a frozen broiler!!!)